Table of contents

 May I attend just one or a few courses instead of the entire DAS Work+Health?

 Yes, as external participant you are welcome to almost all DAS Work+Health modules.
 After successful completion of a module, you get a written module certificate, explaining the module’s aims and contents, as well as achieved ECTS credits.

 Who is behind the DAS Work+Health?

-The postgraduate program exists for more than twenty-two years and is a collaboration of the University of Lausanne and the University of Zurich; in former years, it was the ETH Zurich.
+The postgraduate program exists for almost thirty years and is a collaboration of the University of Lausanne and the University of Zurich; in former years, it was the ETH Zurich.
 To maintain an excellent and up-to-date standard in education, the DAS Work+Health has the current stakeholders in its Leading Board, Program Commission and Advisory Board.
 These work and health experts as board members ensure a high quality university program and well-founded sustainability.
 The DAS Work+Health is embedded in the national and international professional associations in the field of work and health.

 How am I as a DAS Work+Health student represented in these boards?